PangeranWiguan/macOS-Drive-Mounter/README.md

 ## ✨ Features

+- ⚙️ **Reliable Mounting Engine:** Uses AppleScript to communicate directly with the Finder, bypassing the inconsistencies of lower-level mount commands.
-- 🚀 **Persistent & Automatic:** Set it up once and forget it.
-The script automatically runs at login and every 30 seconds to check your drives.
+- 🚀 **Runs Automatically:** A persistent agent runs at login and every 30 seconds to ensure your drives are always available.
-- 🧠 **Intelligent Retries:** If a drive is disconnected, the script will relentlessly try to reconnect.
-It's smart enough to only focus on _failed_ drives, making it extremely lightweight and efficient.
-- 🔔 **Smart Notifications:** You'll be notified if a drive cannot be mounted after a few attempts.
-Notifications are rate-limited to prevent spam if a server is down for an extended period.
-- 📝 **Simple Text-Based Configuration:** Just list the drives you want to mount in a simple text file.
-No complicated settings.
+- 📝 **Simple Configuration:** A clean, 4-column text file makes adding or changing drives incredibly easy.
+No more confusing URL encoding!
 - 📦 **Portable & Self-Contained:** Everything you need is in one folder.
-Place it anywhere on your Mac, run the installer, and you're done.
+Place it anywhere on your Mac and run the installer.
+- 🛡️ **macOS Security Compliant:** Works with modern macOS security features by guiding you through a one-time permission process.

 ---